Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Self-Taught Optimizer (STOP)

-\paragraph{Describing the utility.} To effectively convey the details of the utility function to the language model, we provide the utility to the improver in two forms, as a callable function and as a \emph{utility description} string containing the essential elements of the utility source code (see \cref{ap:metautilitydesc,ap:lpndescription} for examples).
+\paragraph{Designing the seed improver.} Our chosen seed improver (\cref{fig:seedalgo}) simply prompts the LM to generate candidate improvements of an initial solution and then returns the best solution according to the utility function.
+We chose this simple form to provide nontrivial improvement for a generic downstream task while 1) encouraging the LM to be as ``creative'' as possible, 2) minimizing initial prompt complexity, since self-improvement introduces additional complexity due to nested references to code strings inside of prompts, and 3) minimizing the prompt token count and therefore the costs of LM queries.
+We considered other seed prompt variants but heuristically found that this version maximized the novelty of GPT-4-proposed improver improvements. \paragraph{Describing the utility.} To effectively convey the details of the utility function to the LM, we provide the utility to the improver in two forms, as a callable function and as a \emph{utility description} string containing the essential elements of the utility source code (see \cref{ap:metautilitydesc,ap:lpndescription} for examples).
 This choice was made for the following reasons.
-The description allows us to clearly convey budgetary constraints (e.g., on runtime or function calls) imposed by the utility to the language model.
+The description allows us to clearly convey budgetary constraints (e.g., on runtime or function calls) imposed by the utility to the LM.
 We first attempted to describe budgetary instructions in the seed improver prompt, but, as we discuss in \cref{sec:circumvent}, this led to the removal of such instructions and attempts at reward-hacking in later iterations.
-The downside of our approach is that it separates the constraints from the code to be optimized by the language model, which may decrease the likelihood that it will be used by the language model \citep{liu2023lost}.
+The downside of our approach is that it separates the constraints from the code to be optimized by the LM, which may decrease the likelihood that it will be used by the LM \citep{liu2023lost}.
 Finally, we observe empirically that replacing the source code with a purely English description of the utility leads to a reduced frequency of non-trivial improvement.